-For in year admissions, parents/carers must apply to the school on the Wandsworth In Year Common Application Form.
+For in year admissions (when you apply outside the normal admissions round), parents/carers must apply to the school on the Wandsworth In Year Common Application Form.
 Applications will be considered in accordance with the above order of priority.

 Deferred Entry and Delayed Admission to Reception